juliankolbe/markdownTest/regex.md

 This will all become clear in the following example where we will perform a simple password validation with just one line of regex, instead of many lines of javascript.

+_Note: whenever the [rexex style guide](http://www.rexegg.com/regex-style.html) is mentioned it is referring to the one from rexegg.com._

 ######Password requirements:

 1. The Password must have between 6 and 10 word characters. `\w`